 Lighting represents a significant portion of global energy use, in some cases approaching 10% of all electrical consumption.
 Thus, replacing incandescent bulbs with LEDs, which use 75% less energy, offers a viable energy efficiency opportunity.
 However, because LEDs are non-linear loads they can have significant impacts on power quality (“Impacts of LED lighting on Power Quality“)

-That explains why we were intrigued by an October 2017 blog post, entitled ‘Exploring Unplanned Costs of LED Lighting Retrofits‘ and written by Kevin Morin who, along with his EcoXpert colleague Martin Feder (responsible for the BMS certification) and power quality (PQ) expert Remi Bolduc really took a deep dive into the matter.
+That explains why we were intrigued by an October 2017 blog post, entitled ‘Exploring Unplanned Costs of LED Lighting Retrofits‘ and written by Kevin Morin who, along with his EcoXpert colleague Martin Feder and power quality (PQ) expert Remi Bolduc really took a deep dive into the matter.

 Three takeaways from the blog post that dives much deeper: